-This exhibition of Paul’s work will be the inaugural installment of a trilogy, curated by Als, spanning three successive years, and will focus on the work of Lynette Yiadom-Boakye in 2019, and Njideka Akunyili Crosby in 2020.
+This exhibition of Paul’s work is the inaugural installment of a trilogy, curated by Als, spanning three successive years, and will focus on the work of Lynette Yiadom-Boakye in 2019, and Njideka Akunyili Crosby in 2020.
 Each artist creates a world based on the familiar and the familial, and this theme will be consistent throughout each collaboration.
 The genesis of this exhibition series developed following a gallery talk on Paul’s work that Als gave at the Center in September of 2016, as a winner of the prestigious Windham-Campbell Literature Prize, which is administered by the Beinecke Rare Book and Manuscript Library at Yale.

 “Hilton, who has collaborated with Celia on other projects and has written poignantly on her work, spoke eloquently during his talk at the Center, and we were so moved that we asked him to curate a small and deeply personal exhibition of her paintings,” notes the Center’s director, Amy Meyers.
 “Indeed, we asked Hilton to curate this display as part of a trio of small exhibitions exploring the work of artists with whom he has developed close working friendships over the years.”